2022 Iowa Attorney General election

 The 2022 Iowa Attorney General election took place on November 8, 2022, to elect the Attorney General of Iowa.
 Incumbent Democratic Attorney General Tom Miller, who was first elected Attorney General in 1978, ran for re-election to an eleventh overall term, but was narrowly defeated by Republican nominee Brenna Bird, the county attorney for Guthrie County.
-Bird received 51% of the vote while Miller received 49% of the vote.
+Bird received 50.8% of the vote while Miller received 49.1% of the vote.

+This was a rematch from 2010, when Tom Miller won by 11.1%.